Dear readers of ADxS.org, please forgive the disruption.

 • Cortisol reduces melatonin in fish66

-• Gonadotropin release in the pituitary gland63
+• Gonadotropin secretion in the pituitary gland63

 • Growth hormone production63